 - Mash the roasted parsnip to a fine pulp, and let cool.
 Put the roasted peppers and carrots on a plate or in a bowl.

 - Mix the flour, white pepper, and ground almonds in a mixing bowl.
 Add the butter and rub in with your fingers until you have a consistency like fine breadcrumbs.

 - Add 120g of cooled mashed parsnip, and mix with your hands just until fully combined.
 Pull it together into a ball – if it seems too terribly crumbly, add a pinch more parsnip just until the ball holds together.
 Flatten the pastry into a thick disc and wrap in clingfilm.
-Chill in the fridge for 1 hour (start Filling Step 1 now).
+Chill in the fridge for 1 hour.